PuneetGopinath/DhruvMitna/README.md

 ## About me

-- I like reading, learning new things and coding!
+- I like reading, solving rubix's cubes, learning new things and coding!
 - I am from India.
 - I develop console apps